m00racle/newPong/docs/docs.md

 ### Pong Day 6

-[ ] TODO: Modify score line according to the player goals
+[x] : Modify score line according to the player goals

 [ ] TODO: Add more GameState to accomodate start of the game, pause, and players goals